amnich/amnich.github.io/_posts/2017-09-04-Access-your-profile-functions-more-efficient.md

 ---

 I have in my PowerShell profile a couple of functions that I use from time to time to update something automatically or to open a file quickly.
-But I use them not on a daily basis so I forget what I got there or what was the name of that function.
+But I use them not daily so I forget what I got there or what was the name of that function that I am looking for.

 ### Prefix functions
 One option would be to use the same naming concept for all of them so you can find them better.